Last updated on 2026-04-08

 Graduates of the Refrigeration and Air Conditioning Mechanic Foundation program can pursue various career opportunities in Canada, including:

-• Service Technician: Provides on-site service and repairs for refrigeration and air conditioning units, troubleshooting issues as they arise.
+- Service Technician: Provides on-site service and repairs for refrigeration and air conditioning units, often working directly with clients.

-• Apprentice Refrigeration Mechanic: Works under the supervision of experienced mechanics to gain practical experience and complete apprenticeship training.
+- Apprentice Refrigeration and Air Conditioning Mechanic: Works under the supervision of experienced mechanics to gain practical skills and knowledge in the field.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.